-I have seen images of Niagara Falls since I was very young and always wanted to visit those amazing waterfalls.
+I have seen images of Niagara Falls since a very young age and always wanted to visit those amazing waterfalls.
 I finally got my wish in August of 2018 and was not disappointed with this natural wonder.
-The photos and video clips were amazing, but being there in person is a totally different experience.
+The photos and video clips were amazing, but being there in person was a totally unique experience.

-Approaching the falls from a distance I started to hear the thunderous roar of millions of cubic feet of water (per minute), dropping from Lake Erie to Lake Ontario.
+Approaching the falls from a distance, I heard the thunderous roar of millions of cubic feet of water (per minute), dropping from Lake Erie to Lake Ontario.
 Getting closer, I was stunned by the amazing view in front of me.

-Three powerful walls of cascading water crashing into the rocks and river way below, the water rushing through the Niagara Gorge and throngs of people mesmerized by the force of nature.
+Three powerful walls of cascading water crashed into the rocks and river way below, the water rushing through the Niagara Gorge and throngs of people mesmerized by the force of nature.

 Interesting fact: Although I would count Niagara Falls as one of the Natural Wonders of the World, the fact is, it didn’t make it in any official list.
 Niagara Falls did make it to the USA 7 natural wonders list.

-As I stood admiring the view, the wind brought a much welcome spray of water to cool me down on this hot summer day.
+As I admired the view, the wind brought a much-welcome spray of water to cool me down on this sweltering summer day.

 After some research online, I decided to visit the falls on the Canadian side.
 Many visitors claimed that the Canadian side offers better views and attractions.
 I plan to go back to the US side and compare.